 No problem.
 Let your guides know and they can set you up with some snacks/drinks and you can enjoy some alone time by the river.
 This is a great time to catch up on reading, fishing or napping.

-Be sure to listen to your guides description of the hike, know your limits, wear shoes you are comfortable in and always bring water and a camera.
-By following these guidelines I am sure you will have a quality hiking experience in Grand Canyon.
+Be sure to listen to your guides description of the hike.
+Know your limits.
+Wear shoes you are comfortable in and always bring water and a camera.
+Following these recommendations will help you make the most of hiking in Grand Canyon.

 If you have any questions give us a call – we’re here to guide you through!
 (928) 526-4575.